Ultimate Farm Tax Filing Guide for 2023

 If tracking physical receipts and hacking together your own excel sheet are reflective of your own budgeting behavior, consider leveling up your game by utilizing a designated tool to track your expenses well ahead of tax season.
 Staying ahead of expense tracking, budgeting and categorization work will help you avoid a tax season crunch where you're hustling to hand over shoeboxes of receipts to your accountant come tax time.

-Consider FarmRaise Tracks your ally this tax year.
-With our mobile application that works offline, you can easily snap photos of your farm receipts and categorize each expense according to the appropriate Schedule F category.
+With our mobile application that works offline, you can easily snap photos of your farm receipts and categorize each expense according to the appropriate Schedule F category (not to worry - we’ll explain what Schedule F is later on).
 You can even assign your expenses to the different farm products you manage - for example, your corn, cattle, laying hens or bees.

 Once you've sorted out how you'll keep your tax information in order, next it's time to learn about how agricultural taxes work.